javascript-tutorial/en.javascript.info/2-ui/3-event-details/6-pointer-events/article.md

 As of now, [Pointer Events Level 2](https://www.w3.org/TR/pointerevents2/) specification is supported in all major browsers, while [Pointer Events Level 3](https://w3c.github.io/pointerevents/) is in the works.
 Unless you code for Internet Explorer 10, or for Safari 12 or below, there's no point in using mouse or touch events any more -- we can switch to pointer events.

-That said, there are important peculiarities one should know them to use them correctly and avoid surprises.
+That being said, they have some important peculiarities that one should know in order to use them correctly and avoid surprises.
 We'll make note of them in this article.

 ## Pointer event types